domwxyz/marxist-chat/README.md

 - BGE-M3 (Default)
 - GTE-Small

-## Features
+## Web Interface

+The application includes a simple web interface for interacting with the chatbot.
+The interface provides:

+- Real-time WebSocket connection to the chatbot
-- **Real-time Streaming**: Token-by-token streaming via WebSockets for a responsive chat experience
+- Token-by-token streaming for responsive chat experience
-- **Concurrent User Support**: Handles multiple users with a queueing system for overflow
-- **Source Attribution**: Responses include relevant source information with titles, dates, and URLs
-- **Metrics Collection**: System metrics for monitoring application health and performance
-- **Scalable Architecture**: Designed for horizontal scaling with Kubernetes
+- Buttons for archiving RSS feeds and creating the vector store
+- Status checking capabilities
+- Source attribution for responses

 ## Scalability